codingbelief/arm-architecture-reference-manual-for-armv8-a/en/chapter_d4/d43_3_memory_attribute_fields_in_the_vmsav8-64_translation_table_formats_descriptors.md

 **S2AP, bits[7:6]**
 Stage 2 data Access Permissions bits, see [The S2AP data access permissions, Non-secure EL1&0 translation regime on page D4-1706](#).
+> **NOTE:**
+> In the original VMSAv7-32 Long-descriptor attribute definition, this field was called HAP[2:1], for consistency with the AP[2:1] field in the stage 1 descriptors and despite there being no HAP[0] bit.
+ARMv8 renames the field for greater clarity.